AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 Key requirements include:

-- **File format:** CSV, using commas as field delimiters and pipes (`|`) as separators for multiple values within a single field.
+* **File format:** CSV, using commas as field delimiters and pipes (`|`) as separators for multiple values within a single field.
-- **Required fields:** Every record must include an `AUDIENCE_ID` column and at least one supported match key column.
+* **Required fields:** Every record must include an `AUDIENCE_ID` column and at least one supported match key column.
-- **Supported match keys:** `HASHED_EMAIL_SHA_256`, `HASHED_PHONE_SHA_256`, `HASHED_IPV4_SHA_256`, `CRM_ID`, `LOYALTY_ID`, `ADFIXUS_ID`.
+* **Supported match keys:** `HASHED_EMAIL_SHA_256`, `HASHED_PHONE_SHA_256`, `HASHED_IPV4_SHA_256`, `CRM_ID`, `LOYALTY_ID`, `ADFIXUS_ID`.
-- **Hashing requirements:** All match key values must be trimmed, lowercased, and SHA256-hashed before upload.
+* **Hashing requirements:** All match key values must be trimmed, lowercased, and SHA256-hashed before upload.
 Collaboration does not hash or normalize data before ingestion.
-- **Column consistency:** All files under your configured path must use identical column structures.
+* **Column consistency:** All files under your configured path must use identical column structures.

 All match keys present in your audience files must also be enabled for your Collaboration account.
 See [Set up match keys](https://experienceleague.adobe.com/en/docs/real-time-cdp-collaboration/using/setup/onboard-account#set-up-match-keys).

 >[!IMPORTANT]
 >
 > Match keys enabled for a data connection cannot be removed after the connection is created.
 To change the active set of match keys, you must delete the connection and create a new one.
-Confirm your complete match key configuration before starting the wizard.
+Confirm your complete match key configuration before starting the setup workflow.

 ### Values required before you begin {#values-required}

-Have the following values ready before starting the configuration wizard.
+Have the following values ready before starting the configuration workflow.

 | Value | Description |
 |---|---|